Earned income tax credit: Earned income

+Income that does not qualify as earned includes investment income, rental income (since it is passive), alimony, pensions, social security, worker's comp, etc.

 Qualifying children

-If an adult's income is very low they may be eligible for EITC even if they have no children, for the 2021 that was less than $21,430 ($27,380 if married filing jointly).
+If an adult's income is very low they may be eligible for EITC even if they have no children, for the 2021 tax year, that was less than $21,430 ($27,380 if married filing jointly).

 A person or couple claiming EITC with one or more qualifying children need to fill out and attach Schedule EITC to their 1040 or 1040A.
 This form asks for the child(ren)'s name, social security number, year of birth, whether an older "child" age 19 to 23 was classified as a student for the year (full-time status for at least one long semester or equivalent time period), whether an older "child" is classified as disabled during the year (doctor states one year or more), the child's relationship to claimant, and the number of months the child lived with the claimant in the United States.

 To claim a person as qualifying child, the following requirements of relationship, age, and shared residence must be met.